As Russians advance on Kyiv, ordinary civilians heed calls to fight for Ukraine however they can

 Roughly 18,000 weapons have already been distributed in the Kyiv region, according to the government.
 At the country’s borders, Ukrainian guards have been stopping vehicles, looking for men between the ages of 18 and 60 who can help in the fight.

 In fact, almost anyone who wants to fight for Ukraine is welcome.
-“If you have combat experience in Europe, come to our country and defend Europe together with us,” President Volodymyr Zelensky said in a desperate video statement on Friday.
+“If you have combat experience in Europe, come to our country and defend Europe together with us,” President Volodymyr Zelensky said in a desperate video statement Friday.

 It marks a remarkable armed civilian mobilization, unseen in Europe in decades.
-But it isn’t yet clear if this is closer to a real grass roots flood that could truly bolster war efforts, or something closer to a tragic last stand.
-Although Ukraine has surprised many observers in some early, battles the invading Russian forces have far more manpower and firepower.
+But it isn’t yet clear if this is closer to a real grass-roots flood that could truly bolster war efforts, or something closer to a tragic last stand.
+Although Ukraine has surprised many observers in some early battles, the invading Russian forces have far more manpower and firepower.
 And so far, they have used only a fraction of it.

 Many Ukrainians had been preparing for this day.
-Though Ukraine’s active military has fewer than 200,000 enlistees, far smaller than Russia’s, it has sizable reserve forces, including a new civilian branch that has attracted recruits from all corners — and all ages.
-Ukraine’s defense minister said this week that anyone who can hold a weapon is urged to join these Territorial Defense Forces.
+Though Ukraine’s active military has fewer than 200,000 enlistees and is far smaller than Russia’s, it has sizable reserve forces, including a new civilian branch that has attracted recruits from all corners — and all ages.
+Ukraine’s defense minister said this week that anyone who can hold a weapon is urged to join the country’s Territorial Defense Forces.

-“We have simplified all the procedures,” Oleksii Reznikov wrote on Twitter on Thursday, telling Ukrainians they only needed their passport to sign up.
+“We have simplified all the procedures,” Oleksii Reznikov wrote Thursday on Twitter, telling Ukrainians they need only their passport to sign up.

 One Ukrainian couple, CNN reported, moved a planned wedding forward in the face of the Russian invasion, and took up arms the next day.